Maschell/JNUSLib/README.md

 // When loading from a WUD, you can get the data of all partitions via List<FSTDataProvider> partitionsFromWUD = WUDLoader.getPartitonsAsFSTDataProvider(wudInfo, commonKey);
 // the includes all non-nustitles like the SI or UP partitions.

+// When loading from a Wumad, you can get the data of all partitions via List<FSTDataProvider> partitionsFromWumad = WumadLoader.getPartitonsAsFSTDataProvider(wumadInfo, commonKey);

 FSTEntry fstRoot = fstdataprovider.getRoot();